bespoke-silicon-group/bsg_manycore/README.md

         * Version tag: **tile\_group\_org\_master**
         * A more comprehensive document including programming model, FPGA emulation and applications ([TVM](https://tvm.ai)) of manycore.

+# Getting started

+## Prerequisites

+### Ubuntu or Debian

+To install most dependencies, execute the following command:

+    sudo apt install build-essential gawk texinfo bison flex libgmp-dev libmpfr-dev libmpc-dev libz-dev device-tree-compiler cmake

+Check the version of your gcc or g++ by the following command:

+    gcc --version # or g++ --version

+If your gcc/g++ version is 12 or above, you need to downgrade your gcc/g++ or install older version and set alternative version, you may follow [this](https://linuxconfig.org/how-to-switch-between-multiple-gcc-and-g-compiler-versions-on-ubuntu-22-04-lts-jammy-jellyfish) link for more information.

 # Initial setup for running programs

 NOTE: If you do not have bsg\_cadenv, then you will have to add IGNORE\_CADENV=1 to your make commands.
 To use commerical tools in this case, you may need